houen/jobify/README.md

 **Booting Rails:**

 Jobify adds ~ 0.06 ms avg overhead per call.
-So if you used `rolify :something` 100 times in your code, you would add ~ 6 milliseconds overhead to boot time.
+So if you used `jobify :something` 100 times in your code, you would add ~ 6 milliseconds overhead to boot time.

 **Running jobs**

-Rolify adds ~ 0.1 ms overhead to running a job.
+Jobify adds ~ 0.1 ms overhead to running a job.
 Performing via jobify takes ~ 0.23 ms versus ~ 0.13 ms for normal ActiveJob execution.
 For all but the most massively-scheduled-all-the-time jobs, this should be fine.

 ```